redux-observable/redux-observable/docs/basics/Epics.md

 // later...
 dispatch(incrementIfOdd());
 ```
-> When an Epic receives an action, it has already been run through your reducers and the state updated, if needed.
+> REMEMBER: When an Epic receives an action, it has already been run through your reducers and the state updated.

-Remember, `store.getState()` is just an imperative, synchronous API.
-You cannot treat it as a stream as-is.
+Using `store.dispatch()` inside your Epic is a handy escape hatch for quick hacks, but use it sparingly.
+It's considered an anti-pattern and we may remove it from future releases.

 ***